aic5/kvmbridge/README.md

 | TESmart four-port dual-monitor DisplayPort KVM switch | Additional working option confirmed by the project author; the original build uses the HDMI model above | [View on Amazon](https://amzn.to/4dyWrwg) |
 | Elgato Stream Deck | Optional physical buttons; the guide uses the Mac Stream Deck app | — |

 **KVM model note:** The original build uses the HDMI-based HKS0802A1U / HKS402-E23.
+The project should also work with the the DisplayPort KVM.

-The project author has also confirmed that the linked DisplayPort KVM works with KvmBridge.
-The detailed wiring and protocol notes describe the original HDMI build.
+You also need a **Windows x64 host** with the FTDI VCP driver installed, a **Mac** (or other device or computer) and a trusted local network.
+Keep your existing KVM video and

-You also need a **Windows x64 host** with the FTDI VCP driver installed, a **Mac** for the supplied launchers, and a trusted local network.
-Keep your existing KVM video and USB cables.
-Python 3 is needed for Mac setup; the generated apps use built-in macOS tools at runtime.
+USB cables.
+I used Python 3 for Mac setup; the generated apps use built-in macOS tools at runtime.
 The Windows release includes .NET, so no separate runtime is needed.

 Manufacturer references: [TESmart model FAQ](https://support.tesmart.com/hc/en-us/articles/24748311049113-HKS402-E23-Previously-HKS0802A1U-FAQ) and [Waveshare converter documentation](https://www.waveshare.com/wiki/USB_TO_RS232/485).